-Twelve and a half years ago, I was on top of the world.
-I had just finished a year of my life that led me to do things I never thought I would accomplish.
-I had lost almost 200 pounds and was feeling amazing.
+Thirteen years ago, I was on top of the world.
+I was about to finish a year of my life that led me to do things I never thought I would accomplish.
+I lost almost 200 pounds and was feeling amazing.
 I was working out several times a day and eating healthy foods.
 My anxiety had dropped.
 I didn’t mind mirrors.
 I was traveling more and getting out of the house daily.
 I was living the good life.

 So, What Happened?

 Now for the burning question… what caused me to gain all the weight back and stop living the healthy lifestyle that I had worked so hard to achieve?
 That’s a good question and one I need to answer so that I don’t repeat it after I lose the weight again.
 I think it comes down to 3 things.

 For the past 12+ months, I had worked every day to control my hunger, exercise to exhaustion and feel great about the results I was seeing.
 But then the day came when I stepped on the scale and it told me I was done.
 I weighed less than 175 pounds!
 I can’t tell you what a relief it was knowing that I could take a minute and relax.
 It was over.

 But maintenance mode proved more challenging for someone like me.
 I no longer had something to aim.
 I no longer woke up each morning running to the scale to see how I had done the day before.
 I simply was done.
 And that didn’t work well for me.

 Then THAT DAY came.
 A coworker had bought a pecan pie and brought it in for everyone to enjoy.
 It had been over a year since I had any real dessert.
 My addiction to sugar had ended (or so I thought).
 So, I grabbed a slice of the pie and OMG!
 The sugar hit my tongue and I started having flashbacks to my days of two fisting cookies, cake and ice cream.
 I was in heaven.
 Later that night I made a grocery run to pick up a whole pie and never looked back.
 It was GAME OVER!